 Tests to determine whether a donated kidney may be suitable for you include:

 Kidney Transplant Cost In India ranges from $15000 to $20000.
-It may vary to some extent depending on the complexity of the treatment.
-Kidney Transplant In India costs far less in comparison to other developed countries.
+It may vary to some extent, depending on the complexity of the treatment.
+Kidney Transplant In India cost far less in comparison to other developed countries.
 If you talk about the US, then Heart Transplant Cost in India is about one-tenth of the total expenses carried out in the US.
-The cost of a heart transplant determined in India is inclusive of all your medical tourism costs.
+The cost of a kidney transplant determined in India is inclusive of all your medical tourism costs.
 It includes: